 We issued warrants to purchase shares of our common stock.
 The outstanding warrants are standalone instruments that are not puttable or mandatorily redeemable by the holder and are classified as equity awards once issued.
 Certain obligations to issue warrants as compensation for services may be initially classified as liabilities before the warrants are issued.
 We measure the fair value of the awards using the Black-Scholes option pricing model as of the grant date/measurement date.
 Warrants issued on November 12, 2020 to a service provider were valued based on the liability settled with their issuance.
 Warrants issued are initially recorded at fair value as a reduction to contributed surplus or as an expense if the warrants are issued to pay for services.
-See Note 18 in the Consolidated Financial Statements presented in Item 8 of this Annual Report on Form 10-K for further information regarding specific assumptions utilized in valuation of warrants.
+See Note 18 in the Consolidated Financial Statements presented elsewhere in this prospectus for further information regarding specific assumptions utilized in valuation of warrants.
 During the year, we issued 523,483 warrants to our related parties.